outofcoffee/imposter/docs/configuration.md

       petId: 10
     response:
       statusCode: 401
-      staticData: "You do not have permission to view this pet."
+      content: "You do not have permission to view this pet."

   # handles PUT /pets/:petId with a request header 'X-Pet-Username: foo'
   - path: "/pets/:petId"